mubarizsaeed/SmartSchedule-Full-Stack-App/README.md

-# Smart Schedule - Group123 Github Repo for 305 Project SmartSchedule, By: Grant , Mubariz , Amer, Daniel
+# Smart Schedule - Group123 , By: Grant , Mubariz , Amer, Daniel

 ## How to find and test our app (For internal testers) :
 Please select this link on an Android device to download and test our app internally :